Chris Hanson (American football)

-Christopher David Hanson (born October 25, 1976) is a former American football punter who played ten seasons in the National Football League (NFL).
-He played college football at Marshall University, and was signed by the Cleveland Browns as an undrafted free agent in 1999.
-He also played professionally for the Green Bay Packers, Miami Dolphins, Jacksonville Jaguars, New Orleans Saints and New England Patriots.
+Christopher David Hanson (born October 25, 1976) is an American former professional football player who was a punter for 10 seasons in the National Football League (NFL).
+He played college football for the Marshall Thundering Herd, and was signed by the Cleveland Browns as an undrafted free agent in 1999.
+He also played for the Green Bay Packers, Miami Dolphins, Jacksonville Jaguars, New Orleans Saints and New England Patriots.
 Hanson is perhaps best known for a season-ending injury sustained while swinging a motivational axe in the Jaguars' locker room in 2003.
 Hanson was a switch-punter, able to effectively kick with both his left and his right leg, which he alternated to reduce fatigue.

-Early years
+Early life

 Hanson attended East Coweta High School in Sharpsburg, Georgia, where he played place kicker, punter, and receiver for head coach Danny Cronic.

 College career

 Hanson attended Marshall University and was a four-year letterman in football as a punter.
 He finished his college football career with an average of 39.9 yards per punt.
 Hanson helped lead the Thundering Herd to the 1996 NCAA Division I-AA national championship.